 bom>metadata>tools>tool>version field of the XML generated as an output.

-stdout does not have a valid format, then the scanning condition will fail.
+stdout do not have a valid format, the scanning condition fails.

-SourceScan, it is encourage that you define the cloning of the repository in an init container named
+SourceScan, we recommend defining the cloning of the repository in an init container named

 repo.
 Any output in

-stdoutin this init container will be prompted out in case an error happens, so you can have more context about what failed inside the job.
+stdoutin this init container is prompted if an error occurs, so you can have more context about what failed inside the job.